Geometric $K$-homology with coefficients II: Introduction

 The results in the case of $\zkz$-coefficients can be summarized as follows.
-We recall (see Definitions \ref{zkzmfld} and \ref{zkzcyc} below) that a geometric $\zkz$-cycle is a triple, $((Q,P),(E,F),f)$, where $(Q,P)$ is a compact $spin^c$ $\zkz$-manifold, $(E,F)$ is a $\zkz$-vector bundle, and $f$ is a continuous map from $(Q,P)$ to $X$ (the space whose K-homology with coefficients in $\zkz$ we are modeling).
+We recall (see Definitions \ref{zkzmfld} and \ref{zkzcyc} below) that a geometric $\zkz$-cycle is a triple, $((Q,P),(E,F),f)$, where $(Q,P)$ is a compact ${\rm spin^c}$ $\zkz$-manifold, $(E,F)$ is a $\zkz$-vector bundle, and $f$ is a continuous map from $(Q,P)$ to $X$ (the space whose K-homology with coefficients in $\zkz$ we are modeling).
 On the other hand, an analytic $\zkz$-cycle is a Fredholm module over the $C^*$-algebra $C(X)\otimes C^*(pt;\zkz)$, where $C^*(pt;\zkz)$ is the mapping cone of the inclusion of $\field{C}$ into the $k$ by $k$ matrices.
 (Based on results in \cite{Sch}, we define analytic K-homology with coefficients in $\zkz$ to be $K^*(C(X)\otimes C^*(pt;\zkz))$.)
-The map (which is analogous to the map $\mu$ above) from geometric $\zkz$-cycles to analytic $\zkz$-cycles is defined in three steps: \begin{enumerate} \item Using Rosenberg's construction (see \cite{Ros1}), we associated a $C^*$-algebra to the $\zkz$-manifold, $(Q,P)$ (denoted by $C^*(Q,P;\zkz)$); \item Again, following Rosenberg, we use the $spin^c$-structure and the $\zkz$-vector bundle, $(E,F)$, to produce a Fredholm module (denoted $[D_{(E,F)}]$) in the K-homology of $C(Q,P;\zkz)$; \item Finally, the continuous map, $f$, induces a $*$-homomorphism from $C(X)\otimes C^*(pt;\zkz)$ to $C^*(Q,P;\zkz)$ and hence a map from the K-homology of $C^*(Q,P;\zkz)$ to the K-homology of $C(X)\otimes C^*(pt;\zkz)$.
+The map (which is analogous to the map $\mu$ above) from geometric $\zkz$-cycles to analytic $\zkz$-cycles is defined in three steps: \begin{enumerate} \item Using Rosenberg's construction (see \cite{Ros1}), we associated a $C^*$-algebra to the $\zkz$-manifold, $(Q,P)$ (denoted by $C^*(Q,P;\zkz)$); \item Again, following Rosenberg, we use the ${\rm spin^c}$-structure and the $\zkz$-vector bundle, $(E,F)$, to produce a Fredholm module (denoted $[D_{(E,F)}]$) in the K-homology of $C(Q,P;\zkz)$; \item Finally, the continuous map, $f$, induces a $*$-homomorphism from $C(X)\otimes C^*(pt;\zkz)$ to $C^*(Q,P;\zkz)$ and hence a map from the K-homology of $C^*(Q,P;\zkz)$ to the K-homology of $C(X)\otimes C^*(pt;\zkz)$.
 We denote this map by $\tilde{f}^*$ and then apply it to $[D_{(E,F)}]$ to get a class in the K-homology of $C(X)\otimes C^*(pt;\zkz)$. \end{enumerate} To summarize, the map from the geometric theory to the analytic theory is defined via

 The proof that this map is well-defined in not trivial.
 The most involved part is the bordism relation (see Theorem \ref{coborInvClass}).
-To show that $\Phi$ is an isomorphism for finite CW-complexes, we use the Bockstein sequences for both the geometric and analytic models, the Five Lemma, and the fact that $\mu$ is an isomorphism for finite CW-complexes (c.f., Theorem 6.2 of \cite{BHS}).
+To show that $\Phi$ is an isomorphism for finite CW-complexes, we use the Bockstein sequences for both the geometric and analytic models, the Five Lemma, and the fact that $\mu$ is an isomorphism for finite CW-complexes (see \cite[Theorem 6.2]{BHS}).